Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 Required: false

-Default: (ctx) => \${ctx.group}Controller``
+Default: (ctx) => \${ctx.group}``

 How OpenAPI enums are represented in the generated TypeScript.

-• 'literal' — a plain union type ('dog' | 'cat').
-No runtime value.
+• 'literal' generates a plain union type ('available' | 'pending' | 'sold') with no runtime value.

-Type: 'enum' | 'asConst' | 'asPascalConst' | 'constEnum' | 'literal' | 'inlineLiteral'
+Type: 'asConst' | 'enum' | 'constEnum' | 'literal' | 'inlineLiteral'

 Required: false